-The museum is accessible by bus from JR Onomichi Station.
+The Hirayama Ikuo Museum of Art is accessible by bus or ferry from JR Onomichi Station.

 The museum's three exhibition halls

-Although Hirayama passed away in 2009, the museum captures his spirit with a wide selection of the artist's works.
+Although Hirayama passed away in 2009, the museum captures his spirit with a wide selection of his works.
 The permanent collection displays artwork from throughout his career, and special exhibitions are held on a regular basis.

 The museum also has a tea lounge and a small shop where you can buy Hirayama prints and other souvenirs.